tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 ##### Returns:

-  An `Output` with the same type as `value`.
+  A `Tensor` with the same type as `value`.
 The average pooled output tensor.

 - - -